 - The exposed individual must receive a confidential medical evaluation and follow-up including identification and documentation of source individual, collection and testing of blood, post-exposure prophylaxis when medically indicated, and appropriate counseling regarding infection status/results of tests/necessary precautions.

 - The information on the Exposure Incident Procedure and Forms must be provided to the healthcare professional providing the medical evaluation as soon as possible (but do not delay sending the exposed individual for treatment).
 This may be accomplished verbally or by using the form, but all information on the form must be provided.

 - The exposed individual’s supervisor must obtain and provide the individual with a copy of the medical provider’s written opinion within 15 days of completion of the evaluation.
 This opinion must be limited to the items listed on the Exposure Incident Procedure and Forms.

-- The exposed individual and his/her supervisor must complete the Employee's Report of Injury form (SORM-29) and the Incident/Accident Investigation form (SORM-703) and submit them to TWU Human Resources as soon as possible after the employee receives medical care.
+- Employees and their supervisor must complete the Employee's Report of Injury form (SORM-29) and the Incident/Accident Investigation form (SORM-703) and submit them to TWU Human Resources as soon as possible after the employee receives medical care.

 - If the incident involved a percutaneous injury from contaminated sharps, the DSHS “Contaminated Sharps Injury Reporting Form” must be completed by the supervisor and mailed to the local health department and a copy provided to EH&S within 10 days of the incident.